 - Carefully remove dates with tongs and put them into a mini blender.

-- Pour the cooking water into the same blender and add fresh lemon juice.
+- Pour the cooking liquid into the same blender and add fresh lemon juice.

 - Blend until smooth, about 30 to 45 seconds.
-You may need to shake the contents and blend again if it gets stuck.
+If the mixture gets stuck, shake it and blend again.

-This date syrup stores well in an airtight container in the refrigerator for up to two weeks.
+This date syrup stores well in an airtight container or mason jar in the refrigerator for up to two weeks.

 Being intentional about making date syrup